Class: Retailer::ProbeAutoSkipper

 .maybe_skip!(catalog_item, window: PROBE_WINDOW) ⇒ Boolean

-Inspects the catalog item's most-recent probes; if at least
+Inspects the catalog item's most-recent probe days; if at least

-FAILURE_THRESHOLD of the last PROBE_WINDOW are non-success, sets
+FAILURE_THRESHOLD of the last PROBE_WINDOW produced no successful probe,

 Parameters: